joshwadd/Vehicle_detection/README.md

 ## Data Set

-The key component to the object detection pipeline is a robust image classifier, capable of detecting if a given image contains
+The key component to the object detection pipeline is a robust image classifier, capable of detecting if a given image contains a vehicle or not/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTI0NTIxN119
+eyJoaXN0b3J5IjpbMTI3NjMzMjQ4M119
 -->